Henri Toivonen: Talbot (1980–81)

 Toivonen's first season driving for a major car manufacturer's 'works' team was largely a trial year.
 He started the season by winning the Arctic Rally in January, but only drove his Talbot Sunbeam Lotus in four selected World Rally Championship events.
 His exuberant driving style often led to crashes, and his results were often not representative of his pace.
 In hopes of better results, the team partnered Toivonen with three different co-drivers during the season: Antero Lindqvist, Paul White and Neil Wilson.
 At the 1000 Lakes Rally, Toivonen retired due to an accident during the 11th special stage.
 At the next rally in Sanremo with Lindqvist, Toivonen finished fifth.
 In late November, Toivonen, this time partnered by White, surprised both experts and spectators by winning the Lombard RAC Rally, over four minutes ahead of runner-up Hannu Mikkola.
 Neither Toivonen nor Talbot were expected to be competitive in the rally.
 In an interview published in Autosport three days before the rally started, Toivonen himself had not expected to challenge for the win:

-At 24 years and 86 days, he remained the youngest driver to win a WRC event until his countryman Jari-Matti Latvala won the 2008 Swedish Rally at the age of 22.
+At 24 years and 86 days, Toivonen remained the youngest driver to win a WRC event until his countryman Jari-Matti Latvala won the 2008 Swedish Rally at the age of 22.
 Latvala stated that "It's a super feeling, it's almost unbelievable.
 Henri (Toivonen) was one of my idols and secretly I've always wanted to beat his record as the youngest winner."
 Over 20 years after the 1980 RAC, Paul White (nicknamed "Chalkie" by Toivonen) commented that he still receives questions about the rally and Henri Toivonen.
 He noted that the Talbot team, run by Des O'Dell and 15 full-time personnel, was much smaller than other works teams and "had to draft in 'mercenary' mechanics to help."
 Toivonen's results led to another year in the Talbot squad.
 In the 1981 season, he was signed up for a larger WRC programme and had a new co-driver, Fred Gallagher, who would later partner Juha Kankkunen and Björn Waldegård in a Toyota Celica Twincam Turbo.
 Toivonen's rear-wheel drive Group 2 Sunbeam Lotus was now less competitive against the Group 4 cars and the all-wheel-drive Audi Quattro, but despite four retirements, the second places at Rally Portugal and Sanremo, as well as a fifth place at the Monte Carlo Rally, resulted in a seventh place overall in the drivers' world championship.
 Together with more consistent teammate Guy Fréquelin, he brought Talbot a surprise manufacturers' title.
 He also competed in the last round of the British Open Rally Championship, the Audi Sport International Rally, and won the event.